aflah02/OS_Assignments/Assignment1/Assignment 1_2/README.md

     - Moving 1 into rax and rdx to denote write syscall and the first parameter
     - Moving rcx into rsi to give the long value
     - syscall is made which writes on stdout the long value as a string
-    - A pointer is made for C in stack
+    - mov instruction stores value of C in the rax register which is then pushed
-    - Return takes to C
+    - Return hence takes to C as rax was pushed on the stack which has C moved in it

 - ### `C.c`
     - `exit(0)` terminates the program